 University policy (Research policy 6-4) and federal law require that all research involving living human subjects be reviewed and approved by an Institutional Review Board (IRB).

-Training in the protection of human subjects in research is required for all university members (e.g., faculty, students, researchers, etc.) who will be directly interacting with participants or will have access to identifiable private information.
-Human subjects’ protection training must be completed prior to seeking review and approval to conduct research involving human subjects from IRB.
-In addition, it is required that all personnel actively engaged in research maintain their trained status by completing a refresher course every 3 years.
-Training is available online through the Collaborative Institutional Training Initiative (CITI) Program.
+Training in the protection of human subjects in research is required for all university members (i.e., faculty, students, researchers, and staff), and collaborators, who will directly interact with research participants or have access to identifiable private information.
+Training in human subjects protections must be completed, and the completion report obtained, prior to seeking review and approval from the IRB to conduct research.
+In addition, it is required that all personnel actively engaged in human subjects research maintain current training by completing the course every three years.
+Training is available, and must be completed, online through the Collaborative Institutional Training Initiative (CITI) Program.

 A prevailing climate of intellectual honesty enhances the research process, and neither inhibits productivity nor creativity.
 The establishment and maintenance of such an atmosphere is a responsibility that must be accepted by all members of the University of Delaware community.